Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Dislocations and slips

 The set of \term{(discrete) dislocation systems} is defined to be

 where $\Irm_1(\cl{\Omega})$ is the set of all integral $1$-currents supported in $\cl{\Omega}$ (see Section~\ref{sc:curr} for notation).
 We interpret this definition as follows: $T^b$ contains all dislocation lines with Burgers vector $b \in \Bcal$.
-The symmetry condition $T^{-b} = -T^b$ for $\kappa$-a.e.\ $b$ means that the sign of a Burgers vector can be flipped when accompanied by a change of line orientation (this also explains the factor $\frac12$ in the definition of $\kappa$).
+The symmetry condition $T^{-b} = -T^b$ for all $b \in \Bcal$ means that the sign of a Burgers vector can be flipped when accompanied by a change of line orientation.
 The dislocation lines are assumed to be closed (globally).
 While usually one only assumes closedness inside the specimen $\Omega$, in all of the following we require global closedness, essentially for technical reasons.
-This can always be achieved by adding \enquote{virtual} dislocation lines on $\partial \Omega$.
+This can always be achieved by adding \enquote{virtual} dislocation lines on $\partial \Omega$ (also see Remark~\ref{rem:Wc_restrict}).

-The \term{(joint) mass} of $\Phi \in \DS(\cl{\Omega})$ is
+The \term{(joint) mass} of $\Td \in \Disl(\cl{\Omega})$ is

+The factor $\frac12$ is explained by the fact that every dislocation with Burgers vector $b \in \Bcal$ is also a dislocation with Burgers vector $-b$ (with the opposite orientation).